Triumphal Entry to Pentecost - the Easter message.

 On the Road to Emmaus

 Luke 24:13-35.
+The morning after sunrise of the 18th Nisan..
 Two disciples walking to the village of Emmaus on the same day Jesus had risen from the dead.
 On the way, Jesus met them.
 What were they talking about?
 Jesus dying on a cross.
 The one that caused all the fuss was the one who pretended He did not know what had happened in Jerusalem over the last few days in the middle of the Passover week.
 It was only at the meal table, as they eating, that their eyes were opened and they understood they had been speaking with Jesus, when He broke the bread.
 Read more »

-The 7th Day from the Feast of First Fruits.
-Counting the Omer 7th Day – 24th Nisan.
-Timeframe, 10th day from 15th of Nissan the day of the Feast of Unleavened Bread which was the day after the Passover Sabbath which started at sunset on the 14th of Nissan.
+The 8th Day from the Feast of First Fruits.
+Counting the Omer Day 8 – 25th Nisan.
+Timeframe, 10th day from 15th of Nisan the day of the Feast of Unleavened Bread which was the day after the Passover Sabbath which started at sunset on the 14th of Nisan.
 Pentecost or Shavuot was also known as the Feast of Weeks is 50 days after First Fruits.
 The English word Pentecost is a transliteration of the Greek word pentekostos, which means fifty.
 It comes from the ancient Christian expression pentekoste hemera, which means fiftieth day.
 Remember the importance of Jesus resurrection three days after the Passover that had happened 11 days earlier.
 In 33 days time, we have the ascension or going home of the resurrected Jesus.
 Read more »

 Jesus makes a special appearance for Thomas